-How women of a war-torn land—and lipstick— helped a feminist reclaim the beautiful pieces of herself
+How women of war-torn lands — and lipstick — helped a feminist reclaim the beautiful pieces of herself

 I did not grow up thinking I was beautiful.
 My Iraqi mother had fed this belief, telling me that my cousin Nadia was much better looking than I was.
 Whenever she came to visit and we were all invited out somewhere, my mother would insist that I give Nadia my best clothes to wear.
 At ten years of age, I finally protested.
 “Why did you give Nadia my orange shirt, Mama?
 You know it’s my favorite.”